-Looking For a New Nissan NV200 in your area?
+Looking for a Used NV200 in your area?

 Have you driven a 2013 Nissan NV200?

 All hail Nissan’s brand-new (for the U.S.) NV200.
 This first-year cargo minivan has been appointed the exclusive taxicab for New York City starting in 2013.
 It’s easy to see why: Even though it’s based on a compact-car platform, its minivan body offers both roominess and agility for those busy, narrow, congested, mean streets of New York.
 Dual sliding passenger doors allow easy ins and outs, with plenty of headroom as well as cargo space.

 But an iconic Checker Cab it ain’t—the NV200 is built for function, not form.
 As such, its boxy rear end mated with a stubby compact front end may not be pleasing to the eye, but has many features that make it a mover and shaker.
 It’s 186.2 inches long (7.9 inches longer than non-U.S. models) and offers up a decent 123 cubic feet of cargo space—Nissan says it can fit a 40x48-inch pallet and carry up to 1,500 pounds.
 Mounting points allow one to add shelving in the cargo area.

 Under the hood, it’s fitted with a 2.0-liter 4-cylinder engine mated to a continuously-variable transmission (CVT) that drives the front wheels.
 (Nissan has not released specs for this engine yet, but it's believed to be the same one that powers smaller vehicles such as the Sentra, so output estimates are 135 hp and 145 lb-ft of torque.)
 This engine-and-powertrain combo isn’t going to make anyone jump for joy, but promises to offer a smooth ride on unchallenging surfaces.